RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

       - Racially distinctive body of scholarships to overcome the limitations in existing scholarship within the white-dominated academy
         - Critique of liberalism
           - Fails to address race
-          - Doesn’t do enough, even with formal recognition
+          - Doesn't do enough, even with formal recognition
         - Narrative Method
           - Shows the reality of racism in society
           - Racial consciousness rather than color-blind society